CM-Well/CM-Well/server/cmwell-docs/cmwell-infodocs/API.Get.GetMultipleInfotonsByURI.md

 # Function: *Get Multiple Infotons by URI* #

 ## Description ##
-You can retrieve multiple infotons, whose URIs you have, in the same query.
+Retrieve multiple infotons, by URI, in the same query.

 ## Syntax ##